-Pohavioure and actions that Evidence of key Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 8.6 Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives 8.6.1 Scrutiny Committees The role and responsibility for scrutiny has been established and is clear.
+Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 1 The role and responsibility for scrutiny has been established and is clear.
 Annual forward work programme sessions are arranged to identify items for the committees to focus on in the new civic year.
 Throughout the year scrutiny Members also undertake specific training to enhance their skills (e.g. Chair and Vice Chair training).
 During summer 2023, Audit Wales were asked to carry out a review of the scrutiny arrangements at Neath Port Talbot CBC.
 The results of this review were produced in a report published in October 2023.
-Having considered the conclusions of the review undertaken by Audit Wales, the Chairs and Vice Chairs of the council's scrutiny committees formed a Task & Finish Group to consider how the audit findings could be responded to.
-All members were invited to attend contribute to the task and finish group work, The work undertaken has included research into other models of scrutiny practiced across None identified
+Having considered the conclusions of the review undertaken by Audit Wales, the Chairs and Vice Chairs of the council's / action scrutiny committees formed a Task & Finish Group to consider how the audit findings could be responded to.
+All members were invited to attend contribute to the task and finish group work, The work undertaken has included research into other models of scrutiny practiced across Wales.

 Principle F: Managing risks and performance through robust internal control and strong public financial management Behaviours and actions that Evidence of key Suggested improvement demonstrate good governance in systems, documents Assurance of arrangements in place / action practice and processes From the research undertaken, members of the Task & Finish group identified several themes which they considered important and were keen to see reflected in any amended model of scrutiny that they were going to bring forward.
-These themes included: Cabinet Members to be held to account; Public engagement being very important: · Members need to have option to be involved in decisions at an earlier stage; • There process needs to be more accessible and transparent so it is clear to the public what is going to be scrutinised: · The council need to consider a system which operates consistently and very important both pre and post decision scrutiny;

-· Ongoing performance monitoring is
+These themes included: Cabinet Members to be held to account; Public engagement being very important: · Members need to have option to be involved in decisions at an earlier stage; • There process needs to be more accessible and transparent so it is clear to the public what is going to be scrutinised: · The council need to consider a system which operates consistently both pre and post decision scrutiny; and · Ongoing performance monitoring is very important

 Principle F: Managing risks and performance through robust internal control and strong public financial management Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action From these themes members were able to set out a model which took into consideration the aspects of scrutiny that members felt took priority, whilst also being sympathetic to the requirement to not lose the role of scrutiny in putting a proposal forward.
-8.7 Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement See section 4.1.4 Council Meeting Cycle The cycle of meetings sets out a calendar of dates for submitting, publishing and distributing timely performance reports.
-8.8 Ensuring there is consistency between specification stages (such as budgets) and post-implementation reporting (e.g. financial statements) 8.8.1 Financial standards, guidance and regulations The Director of Finance is responsible for ensuring there are proper arrangements in place for the administration of the financial affairs of the council.
+8.7 Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement See section 4.1.4 Council No. The cycle of meetings sets performance reports.
+Meeting Cycle out a calendar of dates for submitting, publish ning and distributing timely 8.8 Ensuring there is consistency between specification stages (such as budgets) and post-implementation reporting (e.g. financial statements) 8.8.1 Financial standards, guidance and regulations The Director of Finance is responsible for ensuring there are proper arrangements in place for the administration of the financial affairs of the council.
 Corporate Directors are responsible for the financial management of their respective services and are supported by regular financial management information, which includes monthly financial monitoring reports.
 None identified 8.9 Robust internal control - aligning the risk management strategy and policies on internal control with achieving objectives See section 5.4.1 - Corpora ate Risk Management Policy